 Try it Option Online

-You really do not need to set up your own environment to start learning MATLAB/Octave programming language.
-Reason is very simple, we already have set up the Octave environment online, so that you can execute all the available examples online at the same time when you are doing your theory work.
+You really do not need to set up your own environment to start learning MATLAB Octave.
+Reason is very simple, we already have set up MATLAB Octave environment online, so that you can execute all the available examples online at the same time when you are doing your theory work.
 This gives you confidence in what you are reading and to check the result with different options.
 Feel free to modify any example and execute it online.

 For most of the examples given in this tutorial, you will find Try it option, so just make use of it and enjoy your learning.

 Setting up MATLAB environment is a matter of few clicks.
 The installer can be downloaded from here.

 MathWorks provides the licensed product, a trial version and a student version as well.
 You need to log into the site and wait a little for their approval.

 After downloading the installer the software can be installed through few clicks.

 MATLAB development IDE can be launched from the icon created on the desktop.
 The main working window in MATLAB is called the desktop.
 When MATLAB is started, the desktop appears in its default layout −

 Current Folder − This panel allows you to access the project folders and files.